programmerbobsmith/Iron-XCoder/README.md

 #### Input/Output (IO) Functions

-> void gfx_PrintDouble(double value, unsigned int number_of_decimal_places, unsigned int text_color)
+`void gfx_PrintDouble(double value, unsigned int number_of_decimal_places, unsigned int text_color)`

->> Parameters:
+- Parameters:

->> - value: value to be displayed
+	- value: value to be displayed

->> - number_of_decimal_places: number of decimal places to be displayed (rounding is supported)
+	- number_of_decimal_places: number of decimal places to be displayed (rounding is supported)

->> - text_color: desired color of the printed number
+	- text_color: desired color of the printed number

->> Returns:
+- Returns:

->> - Does not return any value.
+	- Does not return any value.

->> Note: This function displays the number at the current gfx cursor position.
+@ Note: This function displays the number at the current gfx cursor position.
 If this position has not been set or updated recently, then use gfx_SetText(x,y) to 							ensure that this function prints as desired.

-> int gfx_GetInteger(unsigned int x, unsigned int y, unsigned int text_color, unsigned int background_color)
+`int gfx_GetInteger(unsigned int x, unsigned int y, unsigned int text_color, unsigned int background_color)`

->> Parameters:
+- Parameters:

->> - x: x location on the screen to display the stream of numbers
+	- x: x location on the screen to display the stream of numbers

->> - y: y location on the screen to display the stream of numbers
+	- y: y location on the screen to display the stream of numbers

->> - text_color: color of the stream of numbers
+	- text_color: color of the stream of numbers

->> - background_color: color of the background
+	- background_color: color of the background

->> Returns:
+- Returns:

->> - Returns the integer typed.
+	- Returns the integer typed.

->> Note: This function supports positive and negative integers and deleting of text, but does not support ANY mathematical operations.
+@ Note: This function supports positive and negative integers and deleting of text, but does not support ANY mathematical operations.

 >> - This function supports the following Hotkeys:
 >>> - [Enter]: Ends the input process and returns the number.